 At St. Margaret’s, we aim to provide all children with advanced English skills to successfully equip them for life; we foster a positive attitude towards all aspects of English in order to engage and stimulate children.
-We believe immersing children within texts which are linked to their topic focus creates significantly better writing opportunities due to the cross-curricular layering of learning.
+We believe immersing children within texts, which are linked to their termly topic, creates significantly better writing opportunities due to the cross-curricular layering of learning.
 Within the teaching of English there are five domains: writing, reading, grammar, punctuation and spelling.

 Since ensuring our termly text links to our topic and by planning more creatively, we have noticed our children are more engaged than ever before with reading and their love for it.
 This has, hand in hand, developed not only their reading skills but their understanding.
 We also use VIPERS (vocabulary, inference, prediction, explaining, retrieve, summarise and sequence) which are key skills taught to our children to help decode and infer the text.
 We are passionate about shared reading and as adults, we read to the children daily.
 We also give the children time to read within daily 'DEAR' time (drop everything and read) which has proved very successful to enhance a love for reading.

 Author Visits and Book Day

 Throughout the school year, we hold events to help introduce children to a wide range of authors and writing styles; these days consist of fun activities to help foster a love and enjoyment of reading.
 We also try and invite authors to come in to our school as much as possible.
-Recently, we had Jack Trelawny join us for an afternoon and participated in a virtual workshop run by Luke Temple.
+Previously, we had Jack Trelawny join us for an afternoon and participated in a virtual workshop run by Luke Temple.
 They both kindly delivered enthusiastic workshops available to the whole school allowing for opportunities for children to have conversations with him to ask questions and get their books signed.

 Our School Library